-Progressive Web Apps (PWAs) are a technology that combines the latest benefits websites and mobile applications applications.
-They offer a user experience similar to that of native applications, while being accessible via a web browser.
-In this article, we'll compare the advantages and disadvantages of PWAs with those of native mobile applications.
+Progressive Web Apps (PWAs) are a technology that combines the advantages of websites and mobile applications natives.
+They allow us to offer a user experience similar to native apps while being accessible through a web browser.
+In this article, we will compare the advantages and disadvantages of PWAs versus native mobile apps.

 Benefits of PWA